 Before applying, please view “Working at a wildlife rehabilitation center: things you should know.“

-Any college student interested in wildlife rehabilitation can apply for the Spring Internship position, which runs from March through Mid-May each year.
+Any college student or person pursuing continued education in fields related to wildlife rehabilitation and/or management can apply for the Spring Internship position, which runs from March through Mid-May each year.

-Start and end dates are flexible due to various college schedules.
+Start and end dates are flexible.
 Students must commit to a weekly schedule that can vary from 4 to 6 hours per day,

 A spring internship is a volunteer internship.
 It is unpaid and does not include travel or accommodations.
 What it does offer is an intense hands-on experience with rehabilitating wildlife.